Mini-Conf/Mini-Conf/README.md

 ### Example

-Mini-Conf was design to host <a href="https://iclr.cc/virtual_2020">ICLR 2020</a> a virtual conference with 6000 participants.
+Mini-Conf was originally built to host <a href="https://iclr.cc/virtual_2020">ICLR 2020</a> a virtual conference with 6000 participants.

 ### Acknowledgements